Resourcely-Inc/scaffolding-github-terraform-cloud/README.md

 ### 2. Tokens to Github Secrets.

-The Resourcely Github Action requires the following token to authenticate to the Resourcely API, Terraform Cloud and Github.
+The Resourcely Github Action requires the following tokens to authenticate to the Resourcely API, Terraform Cloud, and Github.

 #### RESOURCELY_API_TOKEN
 - Generate a new API token in the [Resourcely portal](https://portal.resourcely.io/settings/generate-api-token)